tilemill-project/tilemill/README.md

 - Increased size of layer panel
 - Updated carto and node-mapnik dependencies, new CartoCSS commands available
 - Remember last selected folder in new layer dialog
-- Better compatibility with kosmtik, TileOven mml project files should work out of the box with kosmtik (https://github.com/kosmtik)
+- Better compatibility with kosmtik, TileMill mml project files should work out of the box with kosmtik (https://github.com/kosmtik)

 ## Bugfixes